pallets/flask/docs/htmlfaq.rst

 and to use.

--   The ``<audio>`` and ``<video>`` tags provide a way to embed audio and video without complicated add-ons like QuickTime and Flask.
+-   The ``<audio>`` and ``<video>`` tags provide a way to embed audio and video without complicated add-ons like QuickTime or Flash.
 -   Semantic elements like ``<article>``, ``<header>``, ``<nav>``, and ``<time>`` that make content easier to understand.
 -   The ``<canvas>`` tag, which supports a powerful drawing API, reducing